masyl/isomaton/doc/roadmap.md

 - During "setups", some blocs are added by falling from the sky
 - Control game speed: Slowdown, Fastforward
 - Ability to pause the game
 # Far Future Backlog
 - Multiplayer Server/Gameplay
 - Rewind a game to any given point

 # Abandonned ideas
 - Show a top-view map.
 The new concept doesnt require scrolling across a larger than viewport world.
+- Coord movements in 26 directions instead of 6 directions ?
+No. This would complexify any "push/pull" logic too much